ElArkk/jax-unirep/docs/advanced.md

 ## Evotuning

+In the original UniRep paper,
-In the original paper the concept of 'evolutionary finetuning' is introduced, where the pre-trained mLSTM weights get fine-tuned through weight-updates using homolog protein sequences of a given protein of interest as input.
+the authors introduced the concept of 'evolutionary finetuning'.
+Here the pre-trained mLSTM weights get fine-tuned through weight-updates using homolog protein sequences of a given protein of interest as input.

 This feature is available as well in `jax-unirep`.
 Given a set of starter weights for the mLSTM (defaults to the weights from the paper) as well as a set of sequences,